CRIMES AND PUNISHMENTS

-(9) "Service" includes, but is not limited to, labor, professional service, transportation service, the supplying of hotel accommodations, restaurant services, entertainment, (a communication system) the supplying of equipment for use, and the supplying of commodities of a public utility nature such as gas, electricity, steam and water.
-A ticket or equivalent instrument which evidences a right to receive a service is not in itself service but constitutes property within the meaning of subsection (8) of this section.
+(9) "Service" includes but is not limited to labor, professional service, transportation service, the supplying of hotel accommodations, restaurant services, entertainment, (a communication system) the supplying of equipment for use, and the supplying of commodities of a public utility nature such as gas, electricity, steam and water.
+A ticket or equivalent instrument that evidences a right to receive a service is not in itself service but constitutes property within the meaning of subsection (8) of this section.

 (10) "Stolen property" means property over which control has been obtained by theft.